Search warrants obtained in Moore County in connection to substation attacks - NewsBreak

 State and federal law enforcement officials are working with the Moore County Sheriff’s Office to investigate this incident.

 “An attack on our critical infrastructure will not be tolerated,” Cooper said.
-“I appreciate the coordinated efforts of law enforcement to leave no stone unturned in finding the criminals who did this, and I thank Moore County and Duke Energy for matching the state’s reward for information leading to the arrest and conviction of those responsible.”‘The power is out in Moore County and I know why’; Uncertainty spreads on social media after Moore County attack
+“I appreciate the coordinated efforts of law enforcement to leave no stone unturned in finding the criminals who did this, and I thank Moore County and Duke Energy for matching the state’s reward for information leading to the arrest and conviction of those responsible.”NC power grid attack stokes fear in rural LGBTQ community

 Anyone having information concerning this case should contact the MCSO at (910) 947-4444 or the Federal Bureau of Investigation at 1-800-CALL FBI.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.